 Books and Book Collecting offers an amazing collection of sources and information about all things book related.
 Steve Trussel's site is a classic "must-have" bookmark, as is Glen Larson's "Guide to First Editions" site, which is no longer accessible in its original incarnation.
-White Unicorn Books has thankfully made some of Glen's content once again available.
 Additional reference material for collectors and book lovers may be found at BookThink.com and at IOBA, the Independent Online Booksellers Association.
-The ABAA website has a special page of book collecting links.
-Sheppard's Confidential compiles yet more resources and information for book people, in both website and email newsletter forms which feature news, insightful commentary and events for dealers and collectors of secondhand and antiquarian books, ephemera, prints and maps.
+The ABAA and ILAB websites have special pages of book collecting links and an online version of Carter's ABC for Book Collectors.
+Sheppard's Confidential compiles yet more resources and information for book people around the world, in both website and email newsletter forms which feature news, insightful commentary and events for dealers and collectors of secondhand and antiquarian books, ephemera, prints and maps.
 In addition to news and press releases, Sheppard's provides access to dealer catalogs, auctions, book fairs and festivals, internet directories and a list of available references and "books about books".
 For finding book sales in your area, BookSaleFinder is a sure bet.
 Fine Books & Collections magazine and website offers much to book lovers and collectors, including a free e-letter, featured articles, information on special events, and the Gently Mad Blog by Nicholas Basbanes, Fine Books Blog .
 Another blog site hosting a wealth of informative articles and links to more resources for building your personal collection can be found at The Private Library.
 The monthly e-zine Biblio Unbound at Biblio.com features a full spectrum of articles on book collecting, as well as aspects of cleaning, repairing, protecting and storage of collectible books and ephemera.
 An article by Bern Marcowitz and Margot Rosenberg, authors of "The Care and Feeding of Books Old and New" focuses on paperback preservation, and includes "ten book lovers commandments" , applicable to books of all bindings and paper components.

 Autographs and Signatures: